XeroKimo/xksl.SceneInitializer/README.md

 The initializer just listens to `SceneManager.sceneLoaded` in order be invoked, which gets called before `MonoBehaviour.Start()` and after `MonoBehaviour.OnEnabled()` gets called.

 ### How do you know what type of payloads can be passed when loading scenes?
-Sadly I don't.
-I can only rely on runtime checks to see if there's an initializer that has a matching `ISceneInitializeWith<>` with the payload type.
+If you declare a SceneReference, it'll be able to check its interfaces to see if it matches any of the payload types, otherwise I can only rely on runtime checks to see if there's an initializer that has a matching `ISceneInitializeWith<>`.

 ### What types are supported in the payload?
 There's no restriction except for if you want the payload to be exposed in the editor.
 Only types that play nice with the editor will get exposed.
 The other exception would be live game objects.
 Payloads can hold reference to them, but by themselves don't guarantee their lifetime, so it's up to the user to ensure they stay alive across scene transitions.